- 1. Discover Morong Beach

 It’s best to visit Naidi Hills during midday so you can witness the beauty of the sunset.
 Visiting the lighthouse would require 15-30 minutes walk, but it’s worth it as you’ll get treated to a quaint and picturesque view of Batanes.

-There is no shortage of Batanes tourist spots in Batan Island, and you can get a taste of Batanes’ history and culture as you go from one town to another.
+There is no shortage of Batanes tourist spots in Batan Island, and you can get a taste of Batanes’ history and culture as you explore its beautiful small towns.
 Perhaps the most photographed tourist spot in Batanes is the Rakuh a Payaman, affectionately called Marlboro Hills in Mahatao.

 The hills are vast pastureland dotted with grazing cows, carabaos, and horses.
 It offers a perfect view of where land, sea, and sky meet in harmony.